TYLPHE/flask-react-starter/README.md

 * It allows the browser to send a pre-flighted request to the server to check if the request is allowed.
 This can be useful when you want to make a request that could potentially cause a change in state on the server.

 `flask_sqlalchemy` is an extension for Flask that adds support for SQLAlchemy.
 This sets up common objects and patterns for using those objects, such as  session tied to each web request, models, and engines.

+`psycopg2-binary` is an error that appears if not installed.
+It is a PostgreSQL database adapter for Python.
+Psycopg2 requires a few prerequisites like a C compiler and development packages and recommended for production.
+There's a stand-alone package psycopg2-binary for development.

+After research, I learned that the binary version is unreliable in multithread environments.

 Notes:
 `config.from_object()` sets config defaults